oliverphilcox/HIPSTER/docs/usage/pre-processing.rst

 Data and Random Particle Files
 ---------------------------------

 The main inputs to the HIPSTER code are files containing the locations and weights of galaxies or simulation particles (i.e. 'data') and random particles (i.e. 'randoms', only for non-periodic surveys).
 The random particles are of the same form as those used in real-space correlation function analyses, and we expect their distribution to match that of unclustered galaxies in the survey.
 These files are usually provided by clustering teams or can be simply created in the case of a periodic box geometry.
 The file format is a list of particle positions in space-separated (x,y,z,weight) format, with the co-ordinates given in comoving :math:`h^{-1}\mathrm{Mpc}`` units.
-For periodic simulation box data, weights are assumed to be unity everywhere and do not need to be specified.
+For periodic simulation box data, weights can represent the masses of different tracer particles, and if not specfied are assumed to be unity (see :ref:`particle-weights-note`.)

 We provide a convenience function to convert galaxy/random files in comoving (RA,Dec,z,weight) co-ordinates to the required format (using a simple WCDM co-ordinate converter by Daniel Eisenstein)::